metaterminal/metaterminal.fyi/content/puzzles/_index.md

 ### CMU Soup Hunt (Spring 2025)

-Due to odd circumstance, I was an uncredited co-author for one puzzle in this hunt.
+Due to odd circumstance, I was an uncredited writer on one puzzle in this hunt.

 + [A Local Knowledge Puzzle](https://puzzlehunt.club.cc.cmu.edu/puzzle/28001/view/) (co-writer with Ryan Judge)